The service fee is an amount you pay to Airtasker when you’re assigned a task you’ve made an offer on.

 We value transparency at Airtasker and know that our members do too.
 We’ve put together this FAQ guide to help you understand the service fee.

-- Why do you charge a service fee?
+- Why does Airtasker charge a service fee?

 There are costs involved with running the Airtasker marketplace, and we charge a service fee on all payments to keep it running and growing.

-The service fee is then re-invested into covering costs including credit card payments, fraud protection and provision of public liability insurance, personal accident cover and customer support.
-The fees also help us to continue to improve our technology and invest into marketing campaigns to bring you more task opportunities.
+The service fee is re-invested into covering costs such as secure payment systems, fraud protection, insurance and support services.
+The fees also help us to continue improving our technology and marketing to bring you more task opportunities.

 When you make an offer on a task, the full breakdown of the service fee will be displayed so you can make sure the task is right for you.
-You’ll only be charged a service fee if you’re actually assigned to a task - if you don’t win the work, you won’t pay the service fee.
-We also display any GST payable.
+This will also be where you’ll see any tax payable and what tier applies to you.

 You can look back at your payment history in your account at any time for a specific breakdown of the fee for each task you’ve completed.

 Our tiered pricing structure means that the more you earn on Airtasker, the lower your fee.
 Read more about tiered pricing in our FAQ here.

 The fee will only be applied once you’ve been assigned to the task - if you don’t win the work, you won’t pay.

 After the task has been completed and the Poster releases payment, you’ll then receive the task payment, minus the service fee.